 Your body is already hypersensitive to stress, and adding another form of stress by restricting calories or eliminating carbs will make things worse, and won’t help you lose weight anyway.

-Read more: What You Need To Know About Keto.
+Read more: The Ultimate Guide To Keto.

 Your priority is to rebuild your health and resilience.
 I understand the extra weight can be frustrating, but if you focus on that instead of restoring resilience, you’ll make your adrenal fatigue worse.